-It is imporant to note that the figures in Maori carving, with rare exceptions, are not religious, but secular.
+It is important to note that the figures in Maori carving, with rare exceptions, are not religious, but secular.
 They do not represent idols, but renowned tipuna (ancestors) of the iwi (tribe).

-The mata represents strength, prosperity, abundance, fertility and respect for the sea.
-It is regarded as a symbol of power and authority bringing good luck and saftey when traveling over water.
+The matau represents strength, prosperity, abundance, fertility and respect for the sea.
+It is regarded as a symbol of power and authority bringing good luck and safety when traveling, especially over water.

 Manaia are important to Maori.
 During life they are protectors from evil and accident.
 At death they guide the spirit of the departed home to their ancestors.
 The manaia is said to protect one from evil.
 A spiritual guardian.

 Tiki – first man